 Even after I bought the cards I was still a bit suspect.
 I thought that maybe the intuitive reader was just very skilled, and that I probably wouldn’t come up with much on my own.
 I tried anyways, and within a few days I was shocked at the frequency of certain cards.
 Over, and over, and over, and over; these same cards would pop up, cards that had serious meaning in regard to my present life.

-I’m still at it!
+And four years later, I’m still at it!
 I draw three cards every morning for guidance on the day, it feels like “flying blind” on the rare occasions that I don’t get my tarot in.
-I’ve occasionally had others read for me, they tend to expand on what I’ve picked up on my own—and have yet to contradict anything!
+I’ve occasionally had others read for me, they tend to expand on what I’ve picked up on my own — and have yet to contradict anything!

 Tarot cards don’t predict the future, they won’t be like, “Yo Meg, your shit’s about to take off, your book’s gonna be published, and it’s going to be a cultural phenom.”
 But they’ll be all, “A prosperous new time is coming”, or more often, “Work your ass off, honey.”